An Investigation Into The Selection and Colors of Little Red Dots and Active Galactic Nuclei: Observations and Galaxy Samples

 We include Hubble Space Telescope ACS mosaics from GOODS-S, GOODS-N, and the EGS to supplement the observations at shorter wavelengths.
 We use the HST/ACS mosaics from the Hubble Legacy Fields (HLF) v2.0 for GOODS-S and v2.5 for GOODS-N \citep{illingworth2013, whitaker2019}.
 We additionally use HST/ACS mosaics that cover the EGS (A. Koekemoer, private comm).
 For the present analysis, we only focus on data taken with the HST/ACS filters F606W and F814W, as these are the ACS filters available across both JADES and CEERS that are used in selecting LRDs.

 The data for all four (JADES GOODS-S, JADES GOODS-N, NGDEEP GOODS-S and CEERS EGS) fields were reduced following the methodology described in \citet{robertson2023}, \citet{tacchella2023}, and \citet{eisenstein2023}.
 We primarily employ fluxes derived using 0.2$^{\prime\prime}$ diameter circular apertures, although for exploring compactness, we also use 0.5$^{\prime\prime}$ diameter circular apertures.
 At $z = 2$, 0.2$^{\prime\prime}$ - 0.5$^{\prime\prime}$ corresponds to 1.7 - 4.3 kpc, and at $z = 12$, 0.2$^{\prime\prime}$ - 0.5$^{\prime\prime}$ corresponds to 0.7 - 1.9 kpc.
 The 0.2$^{\prime\prime}$ apertures were chosen to focus on only the nuclear flux, and not the host galaxies, for these objects, which is especially important for those at lower redshifts.
 We applied aperture corrections to these photometric data using empirical JWST/NIRCam PSFs assuming point source morphologies for our sources \citep[see][for more details]{ji2023}.
 The PSFs used in this analysis were derived from pre-flight pointing predictions.
 Below, we will discuss the samples of objects from the literature that we explore, and how we matched their positions to sources in our own catalog.
 We make note of sources that appear in multiple catalogs.
 Some sources appear in areas with only partial NIRCam coverage, which does not allow us to measure the colors, morphologies, or slopes discussed in the subsequent analysis, so they are removed from our full sample.
+The data described here may be obtained from the JADES MAST archive at \dataset[doi:10.17909/8tdj-8n28]{https://dx.doi.org/10.17909/8tdj-8n28} \citep{JADES_MAST} and the CEERS MAST archive at \dataset[doi:10.17909/z7p0-8481]{https://dx.doi.org/10.17909/z7p0-8481} \citep{CEERS_MAST}.